Configuration

 This code sample shows you how to configure the client connection timeout and event flush interval parameters:

-To learn more about the specific configuration options that are available in this SDK, read the SDK's API docs.
+To learn more about the specific configuration options available in this SDK, read LDConfig.

 JavaScript